 Through silicon process selection, architectural innovation, and robust power estimation and optimization tools, Xilinx All Programmable devices continue to deliver unrivaled system-level power reduction with each successive generation of All Programmable logic families.

-With UltraScale device families, a low-power semiconductor process coupled with significant static and dynamic power gating results in up to 45% overall device-level power savings at 20nm over Xilinx 7 series FPGAs and SoCs —already the lowest-power programmable logic device leader.
+With UltraScale and UltraScale+ device families, a low-power semiconductor process coupled with significant static and dynamic power gating results in up to 40% overall device-level power savings at 20nm over Xilinx 7 series FPGAs and SoCs —already the lowest-power programmable logic device leader — and up to 60% savings at 16nm.
 In addition to process node benefits at 20nm and 16nm, designers can leverage key architectural enhancements such as hardware-based clock gating, hardened BRAM cascading, DSP block efficiencies, and optimized transceivers to lower overall power consumption.

 Through device-level optimizations and systems integration, UltraScale devices deliver dramatic system-level power savings over previous implementations:

 As the only 28nm FPGAs and SoCs fabricated on a high-performance, low-power process (28HPL), 7 series devices offer lower total power consumption and superior performance per watt compared to competing solutions.
 Architectural and block level innovations unique to Xilinx add to the power advantages at every level.
 In addition, to ensure a smooth production rollout of your system, 7 series FPGAs and SoCs provide:

 Meeting system power, thermal, and reliability requirements starts with credible power estimation and optimization.

 The Xilinx Power Estimator (XPE) provides accurate power estimation, helping designers avoid costly power supply and thermal management changes late in the design cycle.
 XPE is transparent about all sources of power consumption to ensure a complete picture of the total power budget.